 Homes now ‘unaffordable’ for most people – even for some of the highest earners

-Houses are unaffordable for even the highest earners in England, new data shows, highlighting the challenge Labour faces as it pushes to boost housing.
+Houses are unaffordable for even the highest earners in England, new data shows, highlighting the challenge Labour faces in its push to boost housing.

-Figures from the Office of National Statistics (ONS) for 2024 show that buying a home was unaffordable – when the average house price is over five times higher than the average salary – for 90 per cent of earners in England.
+Figures from the Office for National Statistics (ONS) for 2024 show that buying a home was unaffordable – with the average house price over five times higher than the average salary – for 90 per cent of earners in England.

-The situation in the nation’s capital is even more dire, with house prices in London deemed unaffordable for all income groups – even the top 10 per cent of earners.
+The situation in the nation’s capital was even more dire, with house prices in London deemed to be unaffordable for all income groups – even the top 10 per cent of earners.

-While the new housing secretary Steve Reed has promised to “build, baby, build”, Conservative James Cleverley has accused Labour of “killing the market” with taxes and regulation.
+While the new housing secretary, Steve Reed, has promised to “build, baby, build”, Conservative James Cleverly has accused Labour of “killing the market” with taxes and regulation.

 “Homes are the foundations of our lives, with many of us dreaming of the security of owning our own home.
-But it is increasingly clear that dream is now well beyond the grasp of the average renter,” said Ben Twomey, chief executive at Generation Rent.
+But it is increasingly clear that dream is now well beyond the grasp of the average renter,” said Ben Twomey, chief executive of campaigning group Generation Rent.

 “Even before the cost of renting is taken into account, buying a home is unaffordable for most people.
 Add soaring rents into the mix and our wages become stretched so thin that there’s often nothing left at the end of each month.”